vcc-csc212/sm21/_docs/labs/lab01.md

 ---

 #### Your Task {#task}
 1. Sign up on [Hacker Rank](https://www.hackerrank.com/) and [complete any one C++ challenge](https://www.hackerrank.com/domains/cpp).
-Take a screenshot showing you've successfully completed it.
+Take a screenshot **showing you've successfully completed** it.
 2. Set up the IDE you'll be using for the class.
 Download and install it if necessary, and write a short program that prints out "Hello `name`" where `name` is your name.
-Tak a screenshot of your IDE and console showing the expected output.
+Take a screenshot of **your IDE and console showing the expected output**.
 3. Explore the debugger of your chosen IDE.
 We have some [tutorials available on the resource page](/sm21/resouces#debuggers)

 > Common 212 editors: